 Cryosurgery is unique because it provides a safe, effective, and economically feasible method of treating a variety of dermatological conditions.
 The subzero temperatures which it achieves cause cellular damage and death through heat extraction.
 The cellular damage itself occurs through direct injury, vascular stasis, apoptosis, and immunologic effects.

 Freezing temperatures cause direct injury by creating an osmotic gradient.
 Crystallization outside the cells causes water to rush outward, which leads to internal dehydration, organelle damage, cell membrane and cytoskeleton changes which compromise the integrity of the cell.
 Additional freezing creates internal crystallization, which causes cell lysis.
-During the thawing process the osmotic gradient reverses as ice crystals reorganize within the cell; this leads to further destruction ...
+During the thawing process the osmotic gradient reverses as ice crystals reorganize within the cell; this leads ...